mlochbaum/BQN/help/comment.md

 ## `#`: Comment

-Create a comment that extends till the end of a line.
+Create a comment that extends to the end of the line.

 Anything written in comments is ignored.